786jabar/learning-journal/replit.md

 ## Overview

-A full-stack Progressive Web App (PWA) for tracking learning journeys through journal entries and projects.
-Built with React, TypeScript, Express, and PostgreSQL, featuring offline-first architecture, real-time sync, and comprehensive analytics.

-**Core Purpose:** Enable students and learners to document their educational progress, manage projects, and visualize learning patterns through an installable, offline-capable web application.

-**Key Features:**
-- Journal entries with markdown support and tagging
-- Project management with tech stack tracking
-- Visual analytics (streak tracking, heatmaps, charts)
-- Full offline functionality with background sync
-- Data export (JSON, Markdown, PDF)
-- Multi-device support with device-based data isolation
+A modern, offline-first Progressive Web App for tracking learning journeys.
+Users can create journal entries with markdown support, manage projects with tech stacks, and visualize their progress through analytics dashboards.
+The application features a beautiful glassmorphism UI design and works seamlessly offline using IndexedDB for local storage with backend synchronization capabilities.

 ## User Preferences